davemaurer/daily_exercises/passing_arguments/basics.md

-## Passing arguments - OR - passing values (and argument that is passed to a method has to be an actual value)
+## Passing arguments - OR - passing values (an argument that is passed to a method has to be an actual value)

 ### Learning the lingo:
 #### Argument vs. Value vs. Parameter:

 When talking about passing arguments to methods, using the word argument, parameter, or value all mean the same thing.
 To reduce brain clutter, I'd stick to calling them arguments and keep in the back of your head that arguments are just another way to say values.
-In short, an argument is a parameter is a value.
+In short, an argument is a parameter is a value. (the word parameter will have different meaning sometimes in other languages or to specific developers.
+There is no concrete rule to go by, which happens a lot in programming.
+Get used to reading between the lines based on context and you will be fine.)

 #### Argument list: